High School Testing

 ASVAB

-On Wednesday, October 12, 2022, Robinson High School twelfth graders will have the opportunity to take the SAT School Day.
+On Wednesday, October 11, Robinson Secondary School twelfth graders will have the opportunity to participate in the SAT School Day.
 FCPS will cover the cost for any twelfth grade student to take this test.
 The essay option and subject area tests are not available during SAT School Day.

-To reserve a seat for your twelfth grader to take this exam and ensure appropriate test materials are available for your student, families must register by completing the form below by Wednesday, September 7.
+To reserve a seat for your twelfth grader to take this exam and ensure appropriate test materials are available for your student, families are asked to complete the form below by Wednesday, September 6.

 Your student will need to use a @fcpsschools.net email account to access and complete this form.
 A translated version of the form content may be found on the SAT School Day Intent Form webpage (https://www.fcps.edu/node/43896).
 FCPS sites cannot accept walk-ins on the day of the exam.